AntonKhorev/osm-dwg-helper/README.md

 4. Open any file inside the extension directory.
 This should load the extension and a sidebar titled *DWG Helper* should appear.
 5. If the sidebar didn't appear select *View* > *Sidebar* > *DWG Helper* from the top menu bar.
 If the menu bar is hidden press *Alt*.

+- Doesn't work in Chrome because there's no sidebar API.
-Not yet tested in other browsers.
+- Not yet tested in other browsers.
-Not yet tested when multiple browser windows are open.
+- Not yet tested when multiple browser windows are open.